nluziaf/GrogBot-Rewrite/README.md

 - It has to be slash commands.
 No prefixed commands.
 - If possible, make it contain 1 file.
 Because this will be hosted.
 - Please PLEASE don't share the code, this is Closed Source.

+## Discord
+Look at bot-dev-updates channel in staff category to check any POGress.